 Be safe at the ATM

 One of the reasons people get a debit or ATM card is to make withdrawals at an ATM.
 While your chance of being victimized when using one of these machines is small, you should always be alert.
+This is especially true when you're on vacation or traveling and in unfamiliar surroundings.

 Follow these safety tips